 A properly cured and sealed timber door will be less susceptible to swelling and will fit snugly into a professionally installed frame.
 Starting with a high-quality timber door is key to seeing the life-long performance you expect.
 From there, if you are painting your door you will want to make sure your use a primer made for natural timbers and paint that will also act as a sturdy sealant.
 If you are staining your door you will need to apply a sealcoat and then at least two coats of a film forming stain.
 When painting or staining a door you need to ensure that you coat all six sides of the door.

 Provide a Sheltered Entrance

 Not all Front doors are designed to withstand a lot of exposure to harsh weather and beating sunshine.
 Timber doors especially should not be in an exposed location.
-A natural timber door is softer and more susceptible to weather than, say, a composite or aluminium door.
+A natural timber door is softer and more susceptible to weather than a composite or aluminium door.
 To take good care of your timber door, consider building a covered porch or awning to protect it from rain, hail, and sunshine.

 If you already have a covered porch or overhang, congratulate yourself on having an ideal position for your new timber door.
 If you’re making major entrance renovations, consider designing a sheltered entrance where umbrellas can be shaken out, boots can be removed, and rain can be watched from a protected chair, and your timber door will remain protected 95% of the time.

 Never Paint Your Door Exterior Black

 As the homeowner, you can paint or stain your door any colour you want but you may want to check to see if that colour is covered by warranty.
-You can paint your door sides two different colours, using a clever perspective trick to make it look complete on both sides although this looks attractive it is not necessarily cover by warranty.
+You can paint your door sides two different colours although this looks attractive it is not necessarily cover by warranty.
 You can use accent colours or even paint a lovely hand-drawn pattern on your door.
 But the one thing you should never do is paint the outside of your natural timber door black or a dark colour.
 Why, you ask?